-- 5.7 For all standard-setting projects, as appropriate, EFRAG conducts a public consultation with stakeholders with an open call for comments on an Exposure Draft of a proposed draft standard or draft amendment or any other draft position papers. - 5.8 EFRAG's due process involves a set of successive and connected activities: - a) Exposure Draft Development; - b) Public Consultation; - c) Public Comment Analysis; - d) Finalisation of the Technical Advice to the European Commission; - e) Submission of the Technical Advice to the European Commission; and - f) Post-Implementation Review.
+- 5.7 For all standard-setting projects, EFRAG conducts a public consultation with stakeholders with an open call for comments on an Exposure Draft of a proposed draft standard or draft amendment or any other draft position papers as appropriate.

+- 5.8 EFRAG's due process involves a set of successive and connected activities:

+- a) Exposure Draft Development;

+- b) Public Consultation:

+- c) Public Comment Analysis;

-After the Consultative Forum of National Authorities, Sustainability Reporting Standard Setters and Initiatives becomes operational and its composition is known, EFRAG will reconsider to make its consultation mandatory in the context of the review of the DPP one-year after its first implementation as mentioned in the footnote to Paragraph 1.8.
+&lt;sup>26 After the Consultative Forum of National Authorities, Sustainability Reporting Standard Setters and Initiatives becomes operational and its composition is known, EFRAG will reconsider to make its consultation mandatory in the context of the review of the DPP one-year after its first implementation as mentioned in the footnote to Paragraph 1.8.